d3/d3-scale/README.md

 color(+0.5); // "rgb(128, 192, 128)"
 ```

 Internally, a piecewise scale performs a [binary search](https://github.com/d3/d3-array#bisect) for the range interpolator corresponding to the given domain value.
 Thus, the domain must be in ascending or descending order.
 If the domain and range have different lengths *N* and *M*, only the first *min(N,M)* elements in each are observed.
+See also [diverging scales](#diverging-scales).

 <a name="continuous_range" href="#continuous_range">#</a> <i>continuous</i>.<b>range</b>([<i>range</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/continuous.js#L96 "Source")